JonaCodes/llm-gateway/docs/ARCHITECTURE.md

 - each request gets a request-scoped logger
 - subprocesses log start, completion, timeout, and kill escalation
 - subprocess timeout is a hard budget, including Gemini fallback attempts
+- the Codex app-server client reuses one child process, buffers stderr for error reporting, and tears the child down on server close

+## Codex App-Server Defaults

+The current `codex-app-server` transport is intentionally conservative:

+- approval policy: `never`
+- sandbox: `read-only`
+- working directory: `/tmp`

+Those defaults live in the adapter implementation, not the public API.
+Keep that split unless there is a clear product reason to expose more provider-specific knobs.

 ## Current Non-Goals